Overcome Bedwetting in Oxford

-If a client is feeling stressed about the bed wetting, the more they are likely to wet the bed, so mindfulness can help reduce the worry and to allow the client to feel calm, confident and focused.
+If a client is feeling stressed about the bedwetting, the more they are likely to wet the bed.
+Mindfulness can help reduce the worry and to allow the client to feel calm, confident and focused.
 Depending on the influences of stress, whether it’s school or work, I can tailor make the mindfulness programme to meet their needs.

 Case Study of Bedwetting

 Joshua had just turned 12 and was in his first year of High School.
-He had been wetting the bed the past year and was worried about staying at friends houses or going to scout camp because he may wet there.
-He had been to the GP and had fights with the nurse because she suggested he was doing it on purpose!
+He had been bedwetting for the past year.
+Consequently he worried about staying at friends houses or going to scout camp because he may wet there.
+The GP had referred him to the nurse, but fights had ensued as she suggested he was doing it on purpose!

-Desperate the family turned to me, as I was local, but Josh’s face was a picture when I explained it could be he was just sleeping too deeply.
+Desperate the family turned to me.
+Josh’s face was a picture when I explained it could be he was just sleeping too deeply.
 His mum did say he took ages to wake up in the morning.
 So we set ourselves some small tasks to try.
 1) to keep a journal of everything he was doing.
 2) No TV, computers or phones at least an hour before bed, he could read, but nothing too scary.